-These financial statements have been prepared on the historical cost basis, except for derivative financial instruments that have been measured at fair value with the changes in fair value recorded in net earnings.
+These financial statements have been prepared on the historical cost basis, except for certain items that have been measured at fair value as detailed in the accounting policies disclosed in Note 3 "Significant Accounting Policies".

 Functional and presentation currency

 These financial statements are presented in Canadian dollars, which is also the functional currency of the Company.